 Interreg Europe is the only Interreg programme that covers the whole of Europe.
 Our recommendation is that partnerships go beyond the cross-border and transnational cooperation areas.
 Wider geographical coverage allows partners to broaden their experience and confront their practices with different cultures and contexts.

 An additional compulsory rule has been introduced for the fourth call concerning the geographical coverage.
 While the programme has always encouraged projects with a broad geographical coverage, this rather vague notion is now translated in a clear rule.
-The eligibility area of the programme (28 EU countries, Switzerland and Norway) has been split into four geographical areas.
+The eligibility area of the programme (27 EU countries, Switzerland, Norway and the United Kingdom) has been split into four geographical areas.
 In order to be eligible, your project partnership needs to include at least one partner from at least three of the four areas.

 Also, you should avoid focusing on existing transnational or cross-border cooperation areas.
 Such proposals bring only limited added value to Interreg Europe, the only programme covering the whole territory of the EU.